Ban Bee-Killing Neonic Seed Treatments!

 Please ban neonicotinoid insecticides (neonics).

-Neonics are what is causing honey bee colony loss.
+Neonics are also what is causing honey bee colony loss.
 This problem, which started as soon as neonics were widely used in agriculture, continues at alarming rates.

 By 2007, 80 percent of the corn seed sold by market-leader Pioneer was treated with Bayer’s clothianidin-based Poncho.